 - If you retire or leave the district, you will receive your two days back providing you do not owe any sick leave days. - If you leave the district owing the bank days, you must reimburse the district for the remaining amount due which may be deducted from your final paycheck. - If participation drops below ten percent of the eligible employees, the Sick Leave Bank will cease to exist.
 Any days deposited to the Sick Leave Bank will be repaid to the participating employees unless the balance is less than one day per employee.
-If it is less than one day, the balance will be given to the Catastrophic Sick Leave Bank. - The Sick Leave Bank form can be found on the Columbus City Schools Intranet.
-For more information, call the CCS Payroll Department at 614-365-6400.
+If it is less than one day, the balance will be given to the Catastrophic Sick Leave Bank. - The Sick Leave Bank form can be found on the Columbus Education Association Website, under the "Forms/Resources" tab.